DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

                 const { data: response } = await got(item.link);
                 const $ = cheerio.load(response);

-                // Select the first element with class name 'comment-body' item.description = $('.comment-body').first().html();
+                // Select the first element with the class name 'comment-body' item.description = $('.comment-body').first().html();

                 // Every property of a list item defined above is reused here
-                // and we are adding a new property 'description' to it return item;
+                // and we add a new property 'description' return item;
             })
         )